-I love helping people experience the full joy of being around horses.
-As an author, clinician, educator, coach, and leader in the horse industry, I can help you get through any problem and experience any dream.
+Don loves helping people experience the full joy of being around horses.
+As an author, clinician, educator, coach, and leader in the horse industry, he can help you get through any problem and experience any dream, specializing in helping people be more Confident.
 I will support you from basic horsemanship to the most advanced maneuvers and techniques across the whole spectrum of horse training and riding.

 Join me on your own journey!

 Don Jessop, a Montana native, also known to many as the "Breakthrough Guy" is the author of the book Leadership and Horses, and a Master Horseman and teacher who travels the country helping people with their horses while improving upon and teaching horsemanship skills.
 His natural, motivational attitude has inspired many people to achieve more in their studies and feel more confident.
 His teaching and horsemanship are drama free and he shares information with purpose and humor.
 His gentle, yet effective manner allows clients and clinic participants to listen, think and apply what they learn.
 With more than two decades in the horse industry, training, teaching and traveling around the world, Don has helped thousands of people live and achieve their desire to ride and compete.
 Don is co-owner of Mastery Horsemanship, the author of Leadership and Horses.
 He also works in the field of self-improvement as a speaker, author, and coach.
 He is the creator of the SendMeLife life coaching systems and Mastery Horsemanship.

 Don’s skills have been called upon by Olympic riders, peak performance coaches, and everyday people from all over the world.
 What he teaches are the skills necessary to train the people and their animals to reach their own goals and break through fears and limitations.